Univ 101 Syllabus

 Overview

+UNIV 101: BYU Foundations for Student Success is designed to welcome all first-semester students into the Brigham Young University community and help them understand the university’s unique mission and purpose.
 The heart of this course is the prophetic vision of a Zion university.
-Using the dual languages of spiritual guidance and intellectual discovery, we explore together how to use the community, environment, and resources of the university to successfully achieve the aims of a BYU education for yourself and to assist others in their quest for perfection and eternal life.
-This course is unique at the university in that its success depends on you trying out the things that we teach and sharing them with your peers.
-It depends heavily on developing the habits and practices of a disciple-scholar, including deliberate reflection, intellectual humility, peacemaking and civil discourse, curiosity, and a repentant mindset.
+Using the dual languages of spiritual guidance and intellectual discovery, students and faculty explore together how to use the community, environment, and resources of the university to successfully achieve the aims of a BYU education in their quest for perfection and eternal life.

 Assignments and Grading